Electron microscopes

 simpler than it sounds.
 Sometimes light behaves like a train

-of waves—much like waves travelling over the sea.
+of waves—much like waves traveling over the sea.
 Other times, it's

 more like a